normandydeck1/tocgen/README.md

 Troubleshooting
 ---------------

-Keep in mind that <code>eol</code> inside your <code>.tocgen</code> file equals your IDE's setup.
+Keep in mind that <code>EOL</code> inside your <code>.tocgen</code> file equals your IDE's setup and operation system.
 Otherwise Tocgen fails to detect existing table of contents and therefore generates a fresh one.